zulvani/learn/Readme.md

-Learn how to merge in GIT
+Learn who to merge in GIT
-Test
+Yeah